 Web Design: Quick Load Time

-One of the main reasons that people leave a page, when they first land on it, is the fact that the load time is too slow.
+One of the main reasons that people leave a page when they first land on it is the fact that the load time is too slow.
 Sometimes, it seems to take forever for graphics and design features to load.